Reviews You Can Rely On

 Measured Weight (w/o pedals) 40 lbs 1 oz (S4)(2lbs 6 oz - range extender battery)

 The redesigned Specialized Turbo Levo SL Comp is a mid-powered electric trail bike that feels more like a trail bike than an electric bike.
 Built with Specialized's next-generation SL 1.2 motor and a 320Wh battery, it adds power, speed, and torque to your rides.
-The motor's 50Nm of torque doesn't give it that silly-powerful feeling that we've come to associate with standard Levo's 90Nm of torque.
-Instead, the Levo SL hits that sweet spot of assist and weight, coming in more than 5 pounds lighter than the similarly priced alloy Trek Fuel EXe 8 GX AXS Transmission.
-Those shopping for a mid-power trail bike are almost certainly cross-shopping these two bikes; they have remarkable similarities.
-The Specialized gets the award for its lighter weight, tremendous adjustability, and excellent user interface.
+The motor's 50Nm of torque doesn't give it the same powerful feeling that we've come to associate with standard Levo's 90Nm of torque.
+Instead, the Levo SL hits that sweet spot of assist and weight, giving it the agility and versatility of a trail bike with just a bit of extra oomph.

-This bike performed incredibly well in our downhill testing; its slacker (and adjustable) headtube angle paid dividends at high speeds, and the shorter 432mm chainstays gave it a poppy, agile feel.
+This bike is a blast to descend on; its slacker (and adjustable) headtube angle paid dividends at high speeds, and the shorter 432mm chainstays gave it a poppy, agile feel.
 In technical situations, the bike's lighter weight gave it a spry disposition that isn't present on most assisted mountain bikes.
-Power engages with a natural feel that can be mistaken for your own, allowing the rider to climb with enhanced athleticism, but it doesn't take the work out of the ascent.
-The bike ranks poorly in our power output test, but that shouldn't be a point against it.
+Power engages with a natural feel that can be mistaken for your own, allowing the rider to climb with enhanced athleticism, but it won't rob you of cardio on the ascent.
+While the bike is low on power, that shouldn't be a point against it.
 With 320 watts of assist on Turbo, the bike changes the dynamic of your ride while still allowing you to push that cardio button.

 The FACT 11M carbon frame and Fox suspension work well together to provide a comfortable and responsive ride.
-The SRAM drivetrain works well for the dollar, and while we prefer the precision of the Transmission drivetrain, it doesn't feel worth the $2000 upgrade price.
 This build feels like the sweet spot of performance for the dollar; Specialized offers an alloy model, but it's a few pounds heavier and not priced significantly less.
 We also tested this bike with a 29" rear wheel, giving it a more efficient but less rowdy feel.
-At just over 40 pounds, our testers loved how lightweight this bike feels, enabling them to ride without power and still have an excellent experience.
+At just over 40 pounds, we loved how lightweight this bike feels, allowing us to ride without power and still have a quality ride.

 Read more: Specialized Turbo Levo SL Comp review